-24% of adults in England are obese.
-A further 36% are overweight.
+26% of adults in England are obese.
+A further 35% are overweight but not obese.
 This briefing provides statistics on the obesity among adults and children in the UK, along with data on prescriptions, surgery, and international comparisons.Jump to full report >>

 Commons Briefing papers SN03336